kilianpaquier/hugo-primer/exampleSite/content/walkthrough/pagination.en.md

 ## Single pages "pagination"

 On single pages (like this one for instance), only `< Previous` and `Next >` slots can be displayed.
-This pagination is disabled by default, and can be simply by giving in `front matter` page properties the following configuration:
+This pagination is disabled by default, and can be enabled simply by giving in `front matter` page properties the following configuration:

 ```yaml
 ---